lysol/untitled/README.markdown

     RewriteRule . index.php [L]
     </IfModule>

-Being a demo, the database connection information is hardcoded.
-The database requires a single table:
+The database requires a single table, and is configured using a file named `untitled.ini`, located in the same directory.

     CREATE TABLE articles (
         id integer auto_increment primary key,